The Wisdom of Insecurity

 When people asked Ajahn Chah questions about enlightenment or what happens at death or whether meditation would heal their illness, or whether Buddhist teachings could be practiced equally by westerners, he would smile and say “It’s uncertain, isn’t it?”
 Chögyam Trungpa called this uncertainty “groundlessness.”
 With the wisdom of uncertainty, Ajahn Chah could simply relax.
 Around him was an enormous sense of ease.
 He didn’t hold his breath or try to manipulate events.
 He responded to the situation at hand.
 When a senior western nun left the Buddhist order to become a born again Christian missionary, and then returned to the monastery to try to convert her old friends, many were upset.
 “How could she do this?”
 Confused, they asked Ajahn Chah about her.
 He responded with a laugh, “Maybe she’s right.”
 With these words, everyone relaxed.
 When called for, Ajahn Chah could plan the construction of a great temple or oversee the network of over 100 monasteries started by his monks.
 When disciplining misbehaving monks, he could be decisive, demanding and stern.
 But there was a spaciousness around all these actions, as if he could turn to you a moment later and smile – like a wink – and say, “It’s uncertain, isn’t it?”
 He was living proof of the secret of life described in the Bhagavad Gita, “to act well without attachment to the fruits of your actions.”

 The trust expressed by Ajahn Chah comes whenever our consciousness rests in the eternal present.
-“From where I sit,” he said, “nobody comes and no one goes.”
-“In the middle way, there is no one who is strong or weak, young or old, no one who is born and no one who dies.
+“From where I sit,” he said, “nobody comes and no one goes.
+Resting in the middle way, there is no one who is strong or weak, young or old, no one who is born and no one who dies.
 This is the unconditioned.
 The heart is free.”
 The ancient Zen masters call this enlightenment “the trusting mind.”
 The Zen texts explain how to do so, “To live in Trusting Mind is to be without anxiety about non-perfection.”
 The world is ‘imperfect.’
-Instead of struggling to perfect the world, we relax, we rest in the uncertainty.
+Instead of struggling to perfect the world, we rest in the uncertainty.
 Then we can act with compassion and we give our best.
 Without attachment to the outcome, we bring fearlessness and trust to any circumstances.

 This excerpt is taken from the book The Wise Heart